A great neighborhood sells a home, real estate agents say. It also helps your home hold value and makes it easy to sell when you decide to move on.

 13. Ownership is high

 Neighborhoods with high homeownership rates are more stable.
-Exceptions: You can expect renters to outnumber buyers in expensive cities like New York and San Francisco.
+However, there are exceptions.
+For example, you can expect renters to outnumber buyers in expensive cities like New York and San Francisco.

 Typically, renters are more mobile than homeowners.
 Longtime residents watch out for each other, making for a safer community.

-Statistics on homeownership in neighborhoods can be hard to find, although some Realtors may have them.
-You can get a sense, though, by asking Realtors and locals about the renter-owner balance.
-Also, watch for apartment complexes that dominate a neighborhood or large numbers of “for rent” signs.
+Statistics on homeownership in neighborhoods can be hard to find, although some real estate agents may have them.
+You can get a sense, though, by asking agents and locals about the renter-owner balance.
+Also, watch for apartment complexes that dominate a neighborhood, or large numbers of “for rent” signs.